dhis2/dhis2.github.io/_posts/2018-10-19-dhis2-developer-portal.md

 The **guides** section will contain information which is more static in nature, for example how to set up a development environment for DHIS2.

+A **libraries** page is in progress, with information about our suite of tools we have developed as we work on DHIS2.

+There is an [RSS feed](/rss.xml) if you wish to keep up with new content on the site, as well as a [sitemap](/sitemap.xml).

+That's all for now. :wave: